 It's a city where you can enjoy and embrace life through celebration and equal opportunity.
 We harmonise the community by valuing multiculturalism and the individual.
-Our community is healthy, vibrant, innovative and creative.
-Our growing city is committed to environmental sustainability.
-Welcome to our exciting and peaceful community.

 This report is consistent with the Community Vision 2040 and its accompanying principles:

 - Safe and peaceful community

 - Embrace diversity and multiculturalism

 - Mind, Body and Spirit

 - Art and Culture